oils-for-unix/oils/README.md

 main goal now is to design the **oil language**, which shell scripts can be automatically converted to.

-After that, the Python dependency can be broken by porting it to C++.
+After that, the Python dependency can be broken, which will involve some C++ code (but hopefully not too much).

 Try it
 ------